mcdimant/Aranews/README.md

 |   مفتوحه  | opening | اعتداءت  |  assaults     |
 |   فعاليه  | effectiveness | جرافات   |  bulldozers     |
 |  الفرصه   | opportunity | هدم      |   demolition    |

+The word مقاومه ("resistance") sometimes thas positive connations in modern Arab discourse, especially in the context of national resistance against foreign or unjust forces.
+We can see that in 2009, the words associated with "resistance" are generally more neutral, with the exception of "flames".
+However by 2014, the word took on more violent and stronger associations.
+The mere fact of a seeming change in the word-assocations for one word over time doesn't mean that society or the media significantly changed its discourse, it's possible that there were more articles that covered "resistance" in its more violent dimensions.
+While there is some gray area of interpretation, the tool is effective in illustrating differences in word assocaitions over time, which can point analysts towards questions that can further illuminate societal trends, media coverage, or political events.